auxmeet/bspwm-dotfiles/README.md

 - xorg-server - A Display Server to manage the Graphical User Interface.

-- base-devel - A Package Group used for Compiling and Building Software
+- base-devel - A Package Group used for Compiling and Building Software.

-- ly - A Lightweight Command-line Display Manager
+- ly - A Lightweight Command-line Display Manager.

+Installed with git:
+- paru - A Feature-Packed Helper and Wrapper for Pacman.

+Installed with pacman:
+- picom-ftlabs-git - A Fork of Picom that support animations.